Feynman diagrams and the KdV hierarchy: Abstract

 \section{Abstract}

-{ The generating series of the intersection numbers of the stable cohomology classes on moduli spaces of curves satisfies the string equation and a KdV hierarchy.
-We give a proof of this classical Kontsevich-Witten result completely in terms of Feynman diagrams. }
+The generating series of the intersection numbers of the stable cohomology classes on moduli spaces of curves satisfies the string equation and a KdV hierarchy.
+Kontsevich's original proof of this result uses a matrix model and the matrix Airy equation.
+Witten then recasted Kontsevich's results in terms of Virasoro algebras, by means of an ingenious mixture of Feynman diagrams techniques and integrations by parts with some ``rather formidable choice'' of the integrands.
+In this note we show how Witten's formidable choices can be bartered for standard Feynman diagram manipulations, as soon as one suitably enlarges the class of Feynman diagrams occurring in the proof.